MrCreaper/Dakedo/ue4linux.md

 This is gonna take a couple of hours

-Run this in the [github download](https://github.com/EpicGames/UnrealEngine)
+Run this in the [github download for 4.27.2](https://github.com/EpicGames/UnrealEngine/tree/4.27-plus)

 ```bash
 ./Setup.sh && ./GenerateProjectFiles.sh && make